ReliefApplications/bms_front/README.md

 # About

-BMS is the first fully open-source relief platform for humanitarian actors to efficiently manage relief operations after a disaster, during a war or in response to long term crises.
+Humansis is the first fully open-source relief platform for humanitarian actors to efficiently manage relief operations after a disaster, during a war or in response to long term crises.

-If you're an experienced developer and you would like to get involved, contact us on Twitter: @reliefapps or [here](https://twitter.com/Reliefapps).

 ## What's here

 This repo is the "master" repo for all Humansis-related projects.
 It hosts the documentation, the frontend and other misc.
-Code for other projects, like the [API](https://github.com/ReliefApplications/bms_api) is hosted in other repositories.
+Code for other projects, like the [API](https://github.com/humansis/bms_api) is hosted in other repositories.

 ## Contributing